-Social and emotional development of our pupils
+Social and Emotional Development of our Pupils

-The well being of all our pupils is our primary concern at St Teresa's.
+The well-being of all our pupils is our primary concern at St Teresa's.
 They are supported with their social and emotional development throughout the school day, through the curriculum and explicitly through our distinctive ethos and values.

-Members of staff and the inclusion team are readily available for pupils and parents who wish to discuss issues and concerns.
+Members of staff are readily available for pupils and parents who wish to discuss issues and concerns.
 As part of our review process for children with SEN support plans or EHC Plans we will discuss their views and concerns.